KVM-VMI/kvm-vmi/README.md

 into the memory.
 Therefore it is possible to reconstruct VM state and understand the system call `context` (process name, system call name).

-Futhermore, we are able to decode the system call parameters and display what file is being created (in the case of `NtCreateFile`, for `Windows` only).
+Furthermore, we are able to decode the system call parameters and display what file is being created (in the case of `NtCreateFile`, for `Windows` only).